Sol enjoying wax play

 WAX PLAY WITH A FEMALE SUBMISSIVE

-Iona from sapioslut is on Kinky Sex Link with me and I very much enjoy reading her posts there.
-Especially this recent one about her first experience with wax play...
+Kinky Sex Link with me and I very much enjoy reading her posts there.
+Especially this recent one about her

-"We put out towels, lots of towels, and a circular tin with little lavender candles around the edge.
+"Once upon a time there was a girl who liked to have a little tuft of pubic hair.
+Suitably cropped, that bit of fluff did something for her: it was a good thing.
+Until her first experience of wax play… "We put out towels, lots of towels, and a circular tin with little lavender candles around the edge.
 There was a good reason this tin was round, but I didn’t appreciate it until later.
 The candles were lit and began to melt.

 "He sat beside me on the bed, stroked my body, picked up the first candle and held it high in the air as he tipped it gently.
 Ping went the heat as it hit my skin.
 James put that one down and picked up the next one: again high in the air, and tipped until the liquid spattered onto my thigh.